3 Hearing Issues to Check for with the Sound Scouts App

 The third activity in Sound Scouts aims to identify the presence of difficulties hearing in noise.
 The activity requires the player to identify words spoken against a noisy background.

 There are a number of possible causes for a player to receive a Sound Scouts’ result indicating difficulties hearing in noise.
-These include auditory processing disorder, a developmental delay, a language issue, attention deficit, and English as a second language (bilingual/multi-lingual capabilities).
+These include auditory processing disorder, a developmental delay, a language issue, attention deficit, and English as an additional language (bilingual/multi-lingual capabilities).

 Mixed Hearing Loss